thejsj/rethinkdb-proxy/README.md

 |--------------------|-------------------------|-------------|---------------|
 | `dbs`              | `--dbs`                 | `[ ]`       |               |

 Database to allow access to.
-All except `rethinkdb` allowed by default.
+By default, all database are allowed except `rethinkdb`.

 ### Allow System Database Access <a name='allowSysDbAccess'></a>